The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Results

 These results are consistent with the circularisation of the shapes produced by SIDM in Figure \ref{fig:shape_distribution}.
 Such a process would introduce random noise in the orientation of the galactic major axes and suppress the alignment correlation.
 This frequently used statistic only takes into account the galaxy orientations, without considering whether the dark matter model can induce correlated changes in galaxy axis ratios.
 This is remedied when considering the projected shape correlation of Eq. (\ref{eq:wg+}).

+\figs { Impact of baryonic feedback on projected alignment statistics for two redshift slices (left, $z=0$ and right, $z=0.375$). {\it Top:} The shaded region shows the expected uncertainty between two extreme AGN models.
+We show SIDM0.1 (blue) and SIDM1 (red) for a reference. {\it Bottom:} Comparison of the uncertainty in each dark matter model with the uncertainty in the AGN propagated through.} \efigs \fig { The top panel shows the alignment signal for two different shape measurements: within 30 kpc (dotted) and 100 kpc (solid).
+As expected, the alignment amplitude is smaller when shapes are measured in the inner region.
+The bottom panel shows the ratio between the alignment signal with the two shape measurements.
+This ratio depends on the dark matter interaction model, with more interacting model showing increased differences in alignments with scale.} \efig

-We show the projected galaxy clustering signal (Eq. \ref{eq:wgg}) in Figure \ref{fig:totalCorrelations_clustering} and the analogous IA signal (Eq. \ref{eq:wg+}) in Figure \ref{fig:totalCorrelations_alignments} for the five different dark matter models.
+We show the projected galaxy auto-correlation of the `D' sample (Eq. \ref{eq:wgg}) in Figure \ref{fig:totalCorrelations_clustering} and the analogous IA signal (Eq. \ref{eq:wg+}) in Figure \ref{fig:totalCorrelations_alignments} for the five different dark matter models.
 The bottom panel of Figure \ref{fig:totalCorrelations_clustering} corresponds to the ratio between the clustering correlation in the self-interacting models and the CDM case.
+We note that this signal is calculated to only $1$Mpc/h.
 The clustering signal is suppressed at small scales relative to CDM, although this is limited to no more than $10\%$ and is only significant well-within intra-halo scales ($\lesssim 0.4$ $h^{-1}$ Mpc).
 Since the galaxy samples have not been cross-matched across simulations, such a change could be driven by intrinsic changes in the galaxy bias or by a selection effect.